aridelon/stat_arb_project/README.md

 - This makes any trading signals completely unreliable

 #### Rolling OLS Improvement
-The rolling approach (90-day estimation window, 45-day z-score window) fixed the major issues:
+The rolling approach (390-bar estimation window, using same window for z-scores) fixed the major issues:
 - Maximum z-scores dropped to reasonable levels (under 4.0)
 - ~79% of observations now within ±2σ (nearly doubled!)
 - Much more stable trading signals